 - Effortlessly enhance users’ experience.
 Pages that have to reload completely to render information from the web server easily become the source of user annoyance and dissatisfaction.
 The best solution users find in such situations is to abandon the time-consuming website.
 SPA gives faster responses and is a perfect solution to keep website visitors satisfied, turn into potential customers and help businesses grow and develop further.

 - Assure cross-platform adaptability.
-Single-page apps can run on such OS as Windows, Mac OS, Linux with their common browsers due to perfect code and layout adaptability to any device.
+Single-page apps can run on such OS as Windows, Mac OS, and Linux with their common browsers due to perfect code and layout adaptability to any device.

 - Carry out simple debugging processes.
 The bug-fixing stage is essential after production.
 And it is super-fast in SPAs: there are only a single page and its changeable content that you check for development issues.